 Some patients require transfusion or splenectomy to treat anemia.

-Bone marrow transplantation with HLA-identical sibling grafts has had excellent results.
+Bone marrow transplantation with human leukocyte antigen (HLA)–identical sibling grafts has had excellent results.
 However, prognosis is poor with HLA-mismatched grafts.
 Prednisone, calcitriol, and interferon gamma are effective in some cases.

 This type of osteopetrosis is autosomal recessive.
 The genetic defect involves mutations of the gene encoding carbonic anhydrase II.
 It causes weakness, stunted stature, and failure to thrive.

-Bones appear dense on x-rays, and cerebral calcifications are seen; renal tubular acidosis (RTA) is present, and RBC carbonic anhydrase activity is decreased.
+Bones appear dense on x-rays, and cerebral calcifications are seen; renal tubular acidosis is present, and red blood cell carbonic anhydrase activity is decreased.

-Bone marrow transplantation cures the osteopetrosis but has no effect on the RTA.
+Bone marrow transplantation cures the osteopetrosis but has no effect on the renal tubular acidosis.
 Maintenance therapy consists of bicarbonate and electrolyte supplementation to correct renal losses.